Intel's Remote Hijacking Flaw Was 'Worse Than Anyone Thought'

 Re: Dear Intel (Score:1)

-Ars story highest voted comment (Score:4, Informative)
+Ars story highest voted comment (Score:5, Informative)

 (What?
 I get that security is hard and that sometimes there are unforeseen vulnerabilities.
 But... you can enter any text as the password, and it accepts it?
 Did no one at Intel test a wrong password at any point?
 This isn't a bug, this is outright negligence.)